Short Bio (long bio below):

 As a percussionist he was a founding member of Alarm Will Sound, a new-music chamber orchestra.
 Alarm Will Sound is currently regarded as one of the foremost new music ensembles in the country and MacDonald made five recordings with them, on the Nonesuch and Cantaloupe labels.
 Alarm Will Sound has performed in the finest concert halls all over the world.
 MacDonald currently performs with the New Jersey Percussion Ensemble and with that group has appeared on a PASIC Showcase concert as well as events in New York City and New Jersey.
 As a solo marimbist, MacDonald has commissioned many works from other composers, including Charles Wuorinen, Robert Morris, Caleb Burhans, Don Freund, Peter Jarvis, Elliott Sharp, David Saperstein, Michael Udow, and Stuart Saunders Smith.
 MacDonald has released five solo marimba recordings on a variety of labels.
 As an improviser MacDonald has performed with Elliott Sharp, Billy Martin, Kevin Norton, Aakash Mittal, Peter Evans, Tim Feeney, Todd Sickafoose, Theo Metz, and many others.
 MacDonald has released several recordings and YouTube videos of his improvisations.
 From 1994-2004 MacDonald performed with Verederos, a flute and percussion duo.
 Verederos recorded two CDs under the Equilibrium label.
 He has also appeared as a soloist in England and Croatia, performed with Present Music and the New Jersey Percussion Ensemble, toured Japan with Keiko Abe and the Galaxy percussion group, and performed and recorded with acclaimed singer/songwriter Noe Venable.
 MacDonald has been a featured performer of his own music on festivals in Montreal (Voyages) and Minneapolis (Electric Eyes).
 He was a TEDx speaker at Elevate, TEDx Bozeman.

 MacDonald is also a singer and is currently studying Dhrupad vocal with the legendary Gundecha Brothers.
 Payton has performed as a Dhrupad singer at concert halls, yoga centers, and universities in India, the U.S., Europe, and Canada.
-He has appeared on the Ragas Live Festival in New York City and the Brooklyn Raga Massive, as well as the Dhrupad Days of Seattle and Wayne.
+He has performed at the Dhrupad Mela in Varanasi, India, as well as festivals in Chennai, Kolkata, and Bangalore.
+He has also appeared on the Ragas Live Festival in New York City, the Brooklyn Raga Massive, and the Dhrupad Days of Seattle and Wayne.
 He was awarded a Senior Fulbright-Nehru Fellowship to spend nine months in India studying with the Gundecha Brothers.
 He has performed with pakhawaj and jori drummers Pandit Akhilesh Gundecha, Roman Das, Dibyarka Chatterjee, Peter Fagiola, Dnyaneshvara Deshmukh, Tejas Tope, and Shawn Mativetsky.

 As an educator MacDonald serves as a Full Professor of Music at William Paterson University, where he teaches contemporary music, percussion, composition, improvisation, and Hindustani music.
 He is also the Co-Artistic director of SHASTRA, an organization dedicated to bringing together the music of India and the West.